Orisha: Orí

+Deification

 Some orishas are rooted in ancestor worship; warriors, kings, and founders of cities were celebrated after death and joined the pantheon of Yoruba deities.
 The ancestors did not die but were seen to have "disappeared" and become orishas.
 Some orishas based on historical figures are confined to worship in their families or towns of origin; others are venerated across wider geographic areas.

-Ase
+Aṣẹ

-Ase is the life-force that runs through all things, living and inanimate, and is described as the power to make things happen.
+Aṣẹ is the life-force that runs through all things, living and inanimate, and is described as the power to make things happen.
 It is an affirmation that is used in greetings and prayers, as well as a concept of spiritual growth.
-Orìṣà devotees strive to obtain Ase through iwa-pele, gentle and good character, and in turn they experience alignment with the ori, what others might call inner peace and satisfaction with life.
-Ase is divine energy that comes from Olodumare, the creator deity, and is manifested through Olorun, who rules the heavens and is associated with the Sun.
-Without the Sun, no life could exist, just as life cannot exist without some degree of ashe.
-Ase is sometimes associated with Eshu, the messenger orisha.
-For practitioners, ashe represents a link to the eternal presence of the supreme deity, the orishas, and the ancestors.
+Orìṣà devotees strive to obtain Aṣẹ through iwa pẹlẹ, gentle and good character, and in turn they experience alignment with the ori, what others might call inner peace and satisfaction with life.
+Aṣẹ is divine energy that comes from Olodumare, the creator deity.
+For practitioners, aṣẹ represents a link to the eternal presence of the supreme deity, the orishas, and the ancestors.
 Rituals, prayers, songs, and sacrifices are all ways to invoke or transfer ase.
 In this way, every action and word becomes potentially sacred, carrying spiritual weight and consequence.

 The concept is regularly referenced in Brazilian capoeira.
 Axé in this context is used as a greeting or farewell, in songs and as a form of praise.
 Saying that someone "has axé" in capoeira is complimenting their energy, fighting spirit, and attitude.

 Pantheon

 The orisa are grouped as those represented by the color white, who are characterized as tutu "cool, calm, gentle, and temperate"; and those represented by the colors red or black, who are characterized as gbigbona "bold, strong, assertive, and easily annoyed".
 Like humans, orishas may have a preferred color, food, or object.
 The traits of the orishas are documented through oral tradition.

-Each orisha governs specific aspects of nature and human experience—for example, Ogun governs iron and war, Oshun rules over love and rivers, and Yemoja is associated with motherhood and the ocean.
+Each orisha governs specific aspects of nature and human experience—for example, Ogun governs iron and war; Ọ̀ṣun, Yemọja, Yewa, Ọ̀tìn, Erinlẹ̀, Ọbà and many more are river deities; while Olókun owns the ocean.
 Their symbols, offerings, and ritual practices are carefully preserved and transmitted through generations of initiates.